bennotkin/city-scan-frontend/README.md

 This directory contains the generic files necessary for creating a City Scan document.
 That is, it *does not* include the city-specific files, such as the TIFs or `city_inputs.yaml`.
 Everything in this directory could be used by multiple cities.
 The city-specific files are stored on Google Cloud (where they have either been uploaded, e.g., `city_inputs.yaml`, or generated, e.g., TIFs).

 - `index.qmd` – The main file which Quarto builds the document from; a Quarto file (QMD) is a markdown file that can execute Python, R, and ObservableJS chunks
-- `fns.R` – The R functions used by `index.qmd`
+- `source/fns.R` – The R functions used by `index.qmd`
-- `scrollytelling.qmd` – The ObservableJS code needed for the scrollytelling (the feature where the map layers turn on when the relevant section is scrolled to)
+- `source/scrollytelling.qmd` – The ObservableJS code needed for the scrollytelling (the feature where the map layers turn on when the relevant section is scrolled to)
-- `layers.yml` – The recipe for how each map layer is made (this may be moved out of the container and onto Google Cloud, but probably best for it to stay here with a way to override it with a file in Google Cloud Storage)
+- `source/layers.yml` – The recipe for how each map layer is made (this may be moved out of the container and onto Google Cloud, but probably best for it to stay here with a way to override it with a file in Google Cloud Storage)
-- `custom.scss` – The document's style sheet
+- `source/custom.scss` – The document's style sheet
-- `text-files/generic-text.yml` – the text snippets used by all City Scans, such as methodology text and citations.
+- `source/generic-text.yml` – the text snippets used by all City Scans, such as methodology text and citations.

 #### Files for building the container
 This directory also contains the files necessary for building a Docker container and for building it specifically to Google Cloud.